kubernetes/community/sig-testing/charter.md

 ### Out of scope

-- We are not resonpsible for troubleshooting or writing tests or jobs for features or subprojects owned by other SIGs
+- We are not responsible for troubleshooting or writing tests or jobs for features or subprojects owned by other SIGs
+- We are not responsible for ongoing maintenance of the project's CI Signal, as this is driven by tests and jobs owned by other SIGs.
+We do however have an interest in producing tools to help improve the signal.

 ## Roles and Organization Management